suevalov/mastering-hoc-with-recompose-presentation/PLAN.md

 ## Slide 8. `relay` example

 Slightly different signature, but anyway it's a HOC.
-Relay takes a component, passes down some props, in this case the date that is being fetched from GraphQL Endpoint.
+Relay takes a component, passes down some props, in this case the data that is being fetched from GraphQL Endpoint.
 Actually, it's not only passes down props, but delay rendering until data dependency is resolved.